EHR Software Development: A Complex Guide to Build a Custom EHR Solution

 1. Document Management and Digital Charting

-The cornerstone of any EHR development is the system’s ability to manage documents and charts digitally.
+The cornerstone of electronic health record development is the ability to manage documents and charts digitally.
 This feature enhances patient care by offering a user-friendly tool for document management.
-The system should support various document formats, including specialized ones like DICOM for medical imaging.
+The EHR interface should support various document formats, including specialized ones like DICOM for medical imaging.
 Customizable chart templates are also crucial for reducing paperwork and boosting clinician productivity.

 2. Task Coordination